jimmy-little/jimmy-little.github.io/_posts/blog/2015-03-03-new-tricks.md

  feature:
  header: https://s3-us-west-2.amazonaws.com/www.jimmylittle.com/post-images/leBug.jpg

-subheading: What do you do when your dog goes deaf?
+subtitle: What do you do when your dog goes deaf?
 Learn some new tricks.

 title: New Tricks